 - These figures represent the cost of hiring an attorney to assist you in evaluating the franchise opportunity, negotiating your lease, and in forming a business entity; and accountants’ cost of setting up a new business.

-- The low estimate accounts for the first semi-annual premium and the high estimate for the annual premium for the business policy, and a 3-month allocation for the workman’s compensation premium.
+- The low estimate accounts for the first semi-annual premium and the high estimate for the annual premium for the business policy, employment practices liability, and a 3-month allocation for the workman’s compensation premium.

 - The low figure includes the cost of 1 moderately priced, double-occupancy hotel room for 14 days and travel costs between the hotel and training site for 2 individuals, and 1 moderately priced hotel room for 7 days and travel costs for your proposed Shop educator.